lfe/blog/src/_posts/2015-03-22-1342-sicp-the-lfe-edition-update.md

 ----

-[^1]: We don't actually recommend the Gitbook ebook downloads for SICP yet,
+[^1]: We don't actually recommend the GitBook eBook downloads for SICP yet,
-      as they do not have good support for LaTeX in the ebook versions; the web version, though, presents all of the LaTeX in its eye-popping, mathematical glory.
+      as they do not have good support for LaTeX in the eBook versions; the web version, though, presents all of the LaTeX in its eye-popping, mathematical glory.